 It was my week on call and I was also the staff development nurse.
 Every day I was called or had to go to the facility to handle an issue.
 It was really stressful because it felt like I was being pulled in ten different directions.
 Not only did I have to make sure my job was complete, but I also had to be there when something went wrong or if someone called out.

 To cut down on the stress and the back and forth, I had each nurse leave me a report.
 Additionally, I told them I would address any non-emergent issues the following day when I got to work.
 I decided to get to work about ten minutes early every day to see what I needed to handle from the day before.

-Other common nursing interview questions
+Other common nursing interview questions and answers

 Tell me about yourself.